Oxfordshire Railway Society,

 friendly atmosphere prevails, are held on the second Wednesday of each

-month, excepting June, July and August.
+month, excepting July and August.

-ORS hold a varied selected of talks, often from distinguished speakers
+ORS hold a varied selected of talks, often from distinguished speakers.

-or slides and range from steam trains to diesel engines, from broad to
+They are illustrated by film or slides and range from steam trains to

-narrow gauge, and from foreign to local interest.
+diesel engines, from broad to narrow gauge, and from foreign to local

 In December we hold the Oxfordshire Railway Society's Annual Bumper